openedx/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 If you are satisfied that the photo ID picture is clear and legible, select the checkbox and select **Confirm Photo ID**.

-If you are not satisfied that picture is clear, click **Retake** to try again.
+If you are not satisfied that picture is clear, select **Retake** to try again.

 .. image:: /Images/Proctoring_SS_ConfirmIDPhoto.png
  :width: 600